samueljaval/weather-prediction/README.md

 - Scikit Learn
 - TensorFlow

 The main goal here was to show the pros and cons of implementing a simple Linear Regression or a Deep Neural Network.
-We'll be answering this question from the perspective of someone with a good programming and computer science background but almost no data science experience.

 The project contains 4 files (The .ipynb are thoroughly commented to help the reader understand what we are doing):
 - getData.ipynb (I didn't want to use a pre-made dataset that I could find online - on Kaggle for example - so I used the online weather API to get my data)